cromiecodes/January-at-L3A/README.md

 The purpose of this call was for Ashton to deliver my scope of work and offer me a full time position at L3A (December 20, 2022)

 ## Recruitment
-Began creating introductory calls between L3A core team and top tier industry leads
+Began creating introductory calls between L3A core team and top tier industry leads on December 26th, 2022.
+I held one-on-one calls with 10 candidates for the following roles;
+- Director of Infastructure
+- Senior Blockchain Solutions Architect
+- Senior DevOps Engineer - Databases
+- Senior Smart Contract Developer
+- Technical Project Manager

 ## Onboarding
 Onboarding began right away on January 4th, 2023.